 Kindness…it’s kind of a big deal!
 In this day and age, I feel like it is really a big deal.
-We need to model it, teach it and live it!
-We are focusing on kindness for the whole year in my classroom and it has been great.
-I have found some great books that help my students make connections to kindness.
+We need to model it, teach it, and live it!
+We are focusing on kindness for the whole year in my classroom.
+We do various kindness activities and read books that help my students make connections to kindness.
 Have you read any of them?

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 You will never infer a fee or charge for this.

 - Harry the Happy Mouse

 - Kindness Counts: A Story for Teaching Random Acts of Kindess

 - What Does it Mean to be Kind?